harumaru870/harumaru870/README.md

 # About Me

-1. I was a high school student from Japan
+1. I was a Univercity student from Japan

 2. My favorites are React, TypeScript, Python ,Javascript(Google Apps Script)